danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## Branding (PM)

-*Guidance: This section discusses branding decisions such as product/feature names.
-Note that all branding decisions **require** sign-off by the Product Marketing Manager.*

 ## Detailed Feature Description (PM/Dev)

-*Guidance: This section describes, at a high level, what the feature is and is not to the target customer and how we measure success.*

 ## Goals (PM/Dev)

-*Guidance: This section describes the goals for how the feature is to be used.*

 | Goal                                                                                                                                           | Target Release | Priority |
 |------------------------------------------------------------------------------------------------------------------------------------------------|----------------|----------|